-Python Error Tracking | Self-hosted
+Python Error Tracking for Django, Flask, FastAPI

 Use the Sentry Python SDK you already know.
 Run the tracker on your own server.
 Simple, focused, and unlimited.